 Multiple operations or injuries refers to situations that require two or more operations or for the treatment of two or more injuries carried out at the same time.
-It applies to the AMA items EA015 to MZ871, with the exception of items specifically listed as a multiple procedure item in the AMA List, or where Schedules in the Workers Compensation (Surgeon and Orthopaedic Surgeon Fees) Order prevent combining of items.
+It applies to the AMA items EA015 to MZ871, except for items specifically listed as a multiple procedure item in the AMA Fees List, or where Schedules in the Workers Compensation (Surgeon and Orthopaedic Surgeon Fees) Order prevent combining of items.